Grab up to 60% off in Our Big Bathroom Sale!

 Shower trays, screens and accessories help you finish your shower space properly, whether you’re building a full enclosure or adding shower functionality to a bath.
 The right extras can improve comfort, practicality and style while making your setup feel more complete.

-- Bath shower screens: A smart way to make the most of your bath, with curved, square and sail designs available.
-Bath screens perfect for bath-shower combinations, giving you the option to shower without needing a separate enclosure.
+• Bath shower screens: A smart way to make the most of your bath, with curved, square and sail designs available.
+Bath screens are perfect for bath-shower combinations, giving you the option to shower without needing a separate enclosure.

 Maintenance tips

-- Shower heads: Clean them often to prevent limescale build-up.
-Many modern shower heads come with anti-limescale technology, reducing the need for deep cleaning, especially useful in hard-water areas.
+• Shower heads: Clean them regularly to help reduce limescale build-up.
+Many modern shower heads come with anti-limescale features, which can make cleaning easier, especially in hard water areas.

-- Valves and seals: Check for leaks or worn-out seals regularly, especially in concealed systems.
-Early detection is key, as fixing concealed valves can require removing tiles or panels, which can add complexity and cost to repairs.
+• Valves and seals: Check for leaks or worn seals regularly, especially in concealed systems.
+Spotting issues early can help reduce repair work later, as fixing concealed valves may involve removing tiles or panels.

 Final thoughts

-A new shower can completely change your bathroom experience.
-Whether you’re chasing more pressure, high-tech control, eco-friendly options, or a spa-like feel, we’ve got you covered.
 Ready to make a splash?
-Explore our full range of showers and upgrade your bathroom today!
+Explore our full range of showers and upgrade your bathroom today.